Lawn Bowls in Nova Scotia goes back centuries.

 In 1887, the Wanderers Lawn Bowls Club was established and is now the second oldest club in Canada.
 The club has a rich history of hosting and winning National Championship events.
 The club has hosted many events in its history including the Canadian Lawn Bowling Championships, Canadian Senior Triples Championships and the Canadian Junior and Under-25 Championship.

-The Bridgetown Lawn Bowling Club began rolling bowls in the Valley in the early 1920's and the club has been active ever since.
+The Bridgetown Lawn Bowling Club began rolling bowls in the Valley in 1919 and the club has been active ever since.

 The St. Mary's Lawn Bowls Club was formed in 1941 in its scenic location high above the Northwest Arm.